IBM/automation-azure-infra-openshift/1-quickstart/README.md

 4. [Create a Service Principal](https://github.com/openshift/installer/blob/d0f7654bc4a0cf73392371962aef68cd9552b5dd/docs/user/azure/credentials.md) with proper IAM roles.
     1. Create the service principal account if it does not already exist:
-        ```bash
+        ```shell
-         az ad sp create-for-rbac --role Contributor --name testingSPrincipal --scopes /subscriptions/$SUBSCRIPTION_ID
+         az ad sp create-for-rbac --role Contributor --name <service_principal_name> --scopes /subscriptions/$SUBSCRIPTION_ID
         ```
-        where SUBSCRIPTION_ID is the Azure subscription where the cluster is to be deployed.
+        where SUBSCRIPTION_ID is the Azure subscription where the cluster is to be deployed and `service_principal_name` is the name to be assigned to the service principal.
         Make a copy of the details provided
         ```json
         "addId":"<this is the CLIENT_ID value>",